Home > Recipes > Sides > Creamy Shrimp Macaroni Salad

 Caro Jensen

-This shrimp macaroni salad with lemon dill dressing makes a quick side or main meal, perfect for summer parties!
+This creamy shrimp macaroni salad with lemon dill dressing makes a quick side or main meal, perfect for summer parties!

-4.17 from 31 votes
+4 from 32 votes

 Prep Time 20 minutes